Lila Irene Clerides

-Lila-Irene Cleridou (née Lila Erulkar; 31 October 1921 – 6 June 2007) was the First Lady of Cyprus briefly in 1974 and again from 1993 until 2003 during the presidency of her husband, Glafcos Clerides.
+Lila-Irene Clerides (née Lila Erulkar; 31 October 1921 – 6 June 2007) was the First Lady of Cyprus briefly in 1974 and again from 1993 until 2003 during the presidency of her husband, Glafcos Clerides.

 Biography

-Cleridou was born in Ahmedabad, British India.
+Clerides was born in Ahmedabad, British India.
 Her father, Dr Abraham Solomon Erulkar, was a prominent Indian Jewish medical doctor in Bombay, President of the Medical Council of India, and personal physician to Mahatma Gandhi.
 A supporter of Indian nationalism, Dr Erulkar was a close associate of both Gandhi and Khan Abdul Ghani Khan.

-Cleridou was raised in the Gujarati port city of Surat, as well as Bombay.
+Clerides was raised in the Gujarati port city of Surat, as well as Bombay.
 She lived and studied in Bombay until she moved to London when she was 11 years old.
 Erulkar studied speech at the Royal Academy of Music and became a professional actress.

-Towards the end of World War II, Cleridou was hired by the BBC World Service in London, where she worked with novelist George Orwell.
+Towards the end of World War II, Clerides was hired by the BBC World Service in London, where she worked with novelist George Orwell.
 While working in London, she met her future husband, Cypriot Glafcos Clerides, a law student and gunner for the Royal Air Force (RAF), shortly after the end of the war.
 Clerides had visited BBC's headquarters to see his sister, Chrysanthe, who also worked at the broadcaster.
-Cleridou met him in the office while he waited to see Chrysanthe.
-The trio went out to the Vienna Café after work, and Cleridou and Clerides began dating shortly afterwards.
+Clerides met him in the office while he waited to see Chrysanthe.
+The trio went out to the Vienna Café after work, and Clerides and Clerides began dating shortly afterwards.

-Cleridou once recalled that she went on her first date with Clerides because he was a "craggy youth who had just been released from a concentration camp" (Clerides had been held as a POW in Nazi Germany during World War II).
-After a few dates, Clerides proposed marriage to Cleridou, who initially turned him down, telling him, "You were a prisoner of war and have seen no women, let’s wait a little".
+Clerides once recalled that she went on her first date with Clerides because he was a "craggy youth who had just been released from a concentration camp" (Clerides had been held as a POW in Nazi Germany during World War II).
+After a few dates, Clerides proposed marriage to Clerides, who initially turned him down, telling him, "You were a prisoner of war and have seen no women, let's wait a little".
 However, he persisted and she eventually accepted his proposal.
 Clerides sent a letter to her father in India to ask his permission to marry Lila.
 Dr. Erulkar replied to Clerides with a short telegram, but advised that the couple wait one year to marry, according to the account in Clerides' biography.
 The couple complied to the request.